Pinterest Pixel

 Sum by Color

 STEP 4: Input =SUBTOTAL(9, range) where ‘range’ refers to the cells you wish to sum.
+Enter the SUBTOTAL formula –

 Sum by Color

-If you’re not keen on using advanced methods, basic Excel formulas can still do the trick.
+If you’re not keen on using complex methods, basic Excel formulas can still do the trick.
 You’d be working on a bit of a workaround since Excel doesn’t have a built-in function for summing by color.
 Here’s how to approach it: use the color to define a condition, assign a value to that condition—maybe “1” for colored cells and “0” for non-colored.

 Employ the SUMIF function to tally up the cells that meet your criterion.